 Additional proposed method

-It is also suggest that further restriction is applied on top of the proposed method to improve complexity reduction and to prevent potential lossy compression.
+It is also suggested that further restriction is applied on top of the proposed method to improve complexity reduction and to prevent potential lossy compression.

 Disallowing BDOF and DMVR

 It is observed that BDOF and DMVR do not introduce coding performance improvement for lossless coding.
 In this proposal, it is proposed to disabled BDOF and DMVR for a lossless coded CU.